 It’s generally not proper party etiquette to monopolize the small talk by telling stories about oneself all night long.
-(We know you’re excited about your kid’s latest report card, but do you think everyone else at the event is too?
-It’s debatable at best.)
+(We know you’re excited about your kid’s latest report card, but do you think everyone else at the event is, too?
+Debatable.)
 But if it’s Halloween and you have kitchen sponges (do everyone, including yourself, a favor and use brand new sponges) glued all over your T-shirt, you might (might) just get a pass.
-Starting all sentences with “I” is a required part of the getup… just don’t blame us when people start to back away slowly.
+Starting all sentences with “I” is a required part of the getup … just don’t blame us when people start to back away slowly.

 For the person who absolutely can’t stand to dress up, but has a costume party they have to attend (read: work party and no more personal days left for the year).
 This costume is so easy that you can wear whatever you want, but still consider yourself dressed up and ready to go to the monster mash.
 Simply spell out “letter” with adhesive alphabet stickers (iron on letters or cardboard cut-outs attached with hot glue work, too) and place them on a plain baseball cap.
 Bonus points for anyone who scribbles a faux letter onto a white T-shirt and wears that too.

-If your go-to costume (year after year… after year) is a ghost or a witch, stray out of your comfort zone just a little bit and try this quick—and equally as effortless—cat costume this time around.
+If your go-to costume (year after year … after year) is a ghost or a witch, stray out of your comfort zone just a little bit and try this quick—and equally easy—cat costume this time around.
 Spell out “copy” with adhesive alphabet stickers (in a pinch, you could also cut out cardboard letters and use hot glue to attach them) and place them on a white T-shirt (or, opt for a black T-shirt with white letters).
 Don’t forget to finish the look with your old standby ears and tail.
-See?
-We told you it’d be easy.
+Can a DIY Halloween costume get any easier?

 Satisfy your wanderlust (if only for one night) with a costume that comes together quicker than you could travel, well, just about anywhere.
 Simply purchase an accordion map—or, better yet, use one you already have on hand (because you have your smartphone for that now)—and then lay a blue T-shirt on top of the map.
 Trace around the perimeter of your shirt, fold in half, and cut.
 Safety pin one half to one side of your body.
 If you’ll be dancing the night away or running from house to house, use hot glue for a more secure costume.